heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-13-color-palette-for-harmony-design.md

 }
 </style>

-This color palette contains a basic set of colors to get started for harmony design.
+This color palette contains a basic set of colors to get started for a harmony design.
 This set is _redefined_ to work better in both light and dark theme of the design.

 <section class="blue hue">
     <div class="light-blue color">